huihuang751/Kaggle-Competition/Spaceship-Titanic/README.md

 # Spaceship Titanic
-Predict which passengers are transported to an alternate dimension Dataset from [Kaggle](https://www.kaggle.com/competitions/spaceship-titanic/overview)
+Predict which passengers are transported to an alternate dimension. <br>
+Dataset from [Kaggle](https://www.kaggle.com/competitions/spaceship-titanic/overview)

 # Overview